liutaocode/DiffDub/README.md

 ## Suggestions

 <details><summary>1.
 Suggestions on Training the Model.</summary>
 We have provided part of the training code for your reference.
 Due to differences in training environments and data processing methods, we cannot guarantee that the above code will run quickly on your training device.
 Our main modification is adding a mask to the <a href='https://github.com/phizaz/diffae'>diffae</a> framework.
 When training the first stage rendering model, we recommend referring to the training process of this library.
-(Please note that it is essential to use the ffhq256 pre-trained model from <a href='https://github.com/phizaz/diffae'>diffae</a> or our checkpoint as the initialization parameter for training; otherwise, the new model will be hard to converge).
+(Please note that it is essential to use the [ffhq256 pre-trained model (named: last.ckpt)](https://vistec-my.sharepoint.com/:f:/g/personal/nattanatc_pro_vistec_ac_th/Ev2D_RNV2llIvm2yXyKgUxAB6w8ffg0C9NWSOtFqPMYQuw?e=f2kWUa) from <a href='https://github.com/phizaz/diffae'>diffae</a> or our checkpoint as the initialization parameter for training; otherwise, the new model will be hard to converge).
 The second stage of training is much easier, involving only an MSE loss.
 Additionally, we used different versions of Lightning for the first and second stages of training: 1.4.5 for the former (consistent with diffae) and 2.0.6 for the latter.

 </details>

 <details><summary>2.
 Suggestions to Speed Up the Model.</summary>